pietheinstrengholt/azure-ml-data-science-400/artifacts/environment-setup/lab06-setup-workspace.md

     ![Connect to repository](../../day-03/media/014-createpipeline.png)

-4. Select the Git repository you already used for the first pipeline: `github-clouduser-XXXX/azure-ml-data-science-400-lab-02`.
+4. Select the Git repository you already used for the first pipeline: `github-clouduser-XXXX/azure-ml-data-science-400-lab06`.

-    **TODO:  update image**
     ![Select repository name](../../day-03/media/015-selectgitrepository.png)

 5. In the **Configure pipeline** step, select the **Existing Azure Pipelines YAML file**.